git/git.github.io/rev_news/drafts/edition-44.md

 * [Add an EditorConfig file](https://public-inbox.org/git/20180917230307.588334-1-sandals@crustytoothpaste.net/)

-Brian Carlson sent a patch that adds an ".editorconfig" file to the Git codebase.
+Brian Carlson sent a patch that adds a `.editorconfig` file to the Git codebase.

 The [EditorConfig web site](https://editorconfig.org/) explains the